-- 52. The Council currently has £24.15m invested with external fund managers (as at 30th November 2010). £12.04m with Scottish Widows Investment Partnership (SWIP) and £12.11m with Investec.
-The aim of the funds is to outperform the Council's in-house investment performance over a rolling three year period. - 53.
+55. The Council currently has £24.4m invested with external fund managers (as at 30 November 2011). £12.2m with Scottish Widows Investment Partnership (SWIP) and £12.2m with Investec.
+The aim of the funds is to diversify the investment portfolio and outperform the Council's in-house investment performance over a rolling three year period.

+- 56. The performance of the external funds is monitored by the TMST throughout the year.
 The benchmark for SWIP and Investec is the 7 day LIBID (London Interbank BID rate) compounded weekly.
 SWIPs target return is 128% of the benchmark over a 3 year rolling period.
 Investec are targeted to return 7 day LIBID + 1.02% net of fees over a 3 year rolling period.
-The Council will continue to monitor the performance of the externally managed funds against both their benchmarks and the in-house investment returns.

-54. On December 1st 2010 the mandate with Investec was switched to one where predefined proportions are invested in 3 different types of investment fund, known as the Dynamic approach.
+The Council will continue to monitor the performance of the externally managed funds against both their benchmarks and the in-house investment returns. - 57.
+On December 1 2010 the mandate with Investec was switched to one where predefined proportions are invested in 3 different types of investment fund, known as the Dynamic approach.
 The weighting in each fund is as follows: